caozhaocao/EngResume/README.md

 Time：2015.3 — 2015.7
 Language/ Framework：C#/WinForm/Web
 Description: the system included two modules: morning meeting KPI task plan and backstage management system of mobile phone information
-Morning meeting mainly included the plan and mission of the today and KPI completion condition of yesterday;
+1)Morning meeting mainly included the plan and mission of the today and KPI completion condition of yesterday;
-The background management system of mobile phone information provided complete data for the marketing department and product department.
+2)The background management system of mobile phone information provided complete data for the marketing department and product department.
 Responsibility:
 1)Responsible for the development and testing of the background management system module of the mobile phone information, assisting colleagues to improve the functions;
 2)MVC three layer framework mainly involved the Model layer, had the basic operation like addition, modification and deletion in the database;